-At William Demant Holding A/S, we respect and protect the privacy of our users, and we are dedicated to being as transparent as possible regarding the use of your personal data.
+At Demant A/S, we respect and protect the privacy of our users, and we are dedicated to being as transparent as possible regarding the use of your personal data.

 This Privacy Notice explains how we collect and use your personal data.
-In this Privacy Notice, “we”, “us” and “our” mean William Demant Holding A/S.
+In this Privacy Notice, “we”, “us” and “our” mean Demant A/S.

 We may change this Privacy Notice from time to time, so please check back when you use our services to make sure that you have seen the most recent version.

 This website is owned and operated by Demant, and Demant is the data controller of the personal data collected through the website and other means.

 If you have any questions about this Privacy Notice, or you would like to exercise your rights, you can contact us by using the contact points below.